 This post is also available in: 简体中文 (Chinese (Simplified))

-Company Setup in Singapore to Do Business in India
+The Guide of Company Setup in Singapore to Do Business in India

 Indian startups are going places today.
 Singapore is one of the ‘go to place’ for several Indian startups.
 Take for instance, Flipkart (India’s largest online retailer) and InMobi (India’s largest mobile advertising network) are both registered in Singapore.

 Singapore is said to be one of the most politically stable economies in the world.
 Its high ease of operations is due to its almost negligent rate of corruption.
 Furthermore, its strategic location makes it the perfect hub to gain access to the South East Asian markets.
 It is difficult to enter markets like Malaysia, Vietnam, Indonesia and Philippines without a Singapore setup, which helps ease issues like language constraints and cultural habits of people and businesses in these countries.

 Encouraged by the Singapore Government’s liberal foreign direct investment policies, business-friendly corporate tax policies, tax exemptions on foreign-sourced incomes and first-world infrastructure, more and more India companies are making Singapore their incorporation destination.

 Ease of Doing Business

 The World Bank’s yearly Doing Business Report has ranked Singapore consistently amongst the top in the world for ‘Ease of Doing Business’.
 Singapore scored high points in areas that are important for entrepreneurs and start-ups; namely access to capital and credit, as well as how effectively insolvencies are resolved.